Humber: Crossings

-The estuary's only modern crossing is the Humber Bridge, which was the longest single-span suspension bridge in the world from its construction in 1981 until 1998.
-It is now the eleventh longest.
+The Humber Bridge was the longest single-span suspension bridge in the world from its construction in 1981 until 1998.
+It is now the twelfth longest.

 Before the bridge was built, a series of paddle steamers operated from the Corporation Pier railway station at the Victoria Pier in Hull to the railway pier in New Holland.
 Steam ferries started in 1841, and in 1848 were purchased by the Manchester, Sheffield and Lincolnshire Railway.
 They, and their successors, ran the ferry until the bridge opened in 1981.
 Railway passenger and car traffic continued to use the pier until the end of ferry operations.

 The line of the bridge is similar to an ancient ferry route from Hessle to Barton upon Humber, which is noted in the Domesday Book and in a charter of 1281.
 The ferry was recorded as still operating in 1856, into the railway era.
 The Humber was then 1 mi across.